indiajoe/HxRGproc/README.md

-pyHxRG
+HxRGproc
 -------
-Reduces or Simulates output of Teledyne HxRG detectors
+Processes or Simulates output of Teledyne HxRG detectors

 See `docs/` directory for examples

 ## Dependencies for Reduction
 numpy
+scipy
+astropy

 ## Dependencies for Simulator
 Noise generator code used is the following (Please cite them if simulator is used)